-Importance of Mix ‘n’ Match Courses
+The Power of Mix ‘n’ Match Courses

-We come across so many combinations like for eg. a B.A.[History]+ Computer course & working in the HR department of a Company or a B. Sc in Zoology and working in the marketing department of a Company and many more such ones wherein the course studied is entirely different to the work or the industry.
+We come across so many combinations for eg. a B.A.[History]+ Computer course & working in the HR department of a Company or a B. Sc in Zoology and working in the marketing department of a Company and many more such ones wherein the course studied is entirely different to the work or the industry.

 Like these, there are quite a number of such ‘mismatches’ in the sense that completed a Graduation in one subject & now landed up in a job area totally unrelated to their field of study.
-The reasons for such a ‘mix’ may be reasoned out in a number of ways but that brings into picture on of the most important aspect i.e. Why not study of such a course that may be totally/ partially related to the job arena?
+The reasons for such a ‘mix’ may be reasoned out in a number of ways but that brings into picture one of the most important aspects i.e. Why not study of such a course that may be totally/ partially related to the job arena?
 I am not talking of Job-Oriented Courses here.
 What I am trying to put forth is the importance of taking up such a course that brings out a competitive edge over the others.
-Well I am talking about Related’ or ‘Combination’ Courses.
+Well, I am talking about Related’ or ‘Combination’ Courses.

 Why take up ‘Related’ or ‘Combination’ Courses:

-- Firstly, to survive in the fiercely competitive world.
+Firstly, to survive in the fiercely competitive world.

 As mentioned in the earlier paragraph the disadvantageous of unrelated courses.
-Inter-disciplinary go along way in charting out a successful career for the individual.
+Interdisciplinary go along way in charting out a successful career for the individual.

-- It gives added advantage as the knowledge of one topic forms the basis of the other one.
+It gives added advantage as the knowledge of one topic forms the basis of the other one.

-- One becomes the ‘Jack of All and Master of One’ to fit in the rat race.
+One becomes the ‘Jack of All and Master of One to fit in the rat race.

 As against the proverb ‘jack of trades & master on none’ today’s world asks for ‘jack of all trades & master of one’

-- As the knowledge is in depth, there can be objective analysis, sound planning, and better performance results.
+As the knowledge is in depth, there can be objective analysis, sound planning, and better performance results.

 There could be a feeling of being ‘DIFFERENT’ and ‘KNOWLEDGEABLE’.

 With all the above factors a person has a niche over the others.
 Such a person knows the intricacies and also works towards arriving at better solutions.
 The market value of such a person is far above any mediocre performer.
 S/he has a good career growth.

 Instead of studying as per the TREND by pursuing the course best suited to one’s interest, work front, intelligence, and so on you can ‘mark’ your difference in the Company/ industry.
-Use the energy towards the course that is more concrete and will fetch you long term benefits.
+Use the energy towards the course that is more concrete and will fetch you long-term benefits.